Dr Joseph Voros

 Dr Joseph Voros holds a PhD in theoretical physics (on mathematical extensions to the General Theory of Relativity).
 He then spent several years in internet-related companies, including Netscape Communications Corporation, and is now a professional futurist.

 Dr Voros started at Swinburne in 2000 as a project consultant in the former Australian Foresight Institute.
 Then appointed as a strategic foresight analyst in a top-level strategic planning unit at Swinburne, he was involved in the building of an organisational strategic thinking capacity based on foresight concepts and methodologies, forming strong links with the strategic foresight teaching program, attending every subject and providing a practitioner's perspective in invited lectures.
 In 2003, he began lecturing in the Master of Strategic Foresight program on the theory and practice of foresight in organisations and society.
-Dr Voros also re-designed, convened and for several years taught the Master of Business Administration (MBA) unit on Corporate Strategy, bringing a unique foresight perspective to it.
+He also re-designed, convened and for several years taught the Master of Business Administration (MBA) unit on Corporate Strategy, bringing a unique foresight perspective to it.

 Cosmic Evolution & 'Big History'; The long-term future of humankind; Theories & models of social change; Foresight in organisations & societies; Foresight as core element of strategy, policy & design; Integrative / 'integral' approaches to knowledge & research; Futures thinking as a fundamental human cognitive capacity; The philosophical & methodological foundations of Futures Research